PlanktoScope/forklift/docs/specs/00-package.md

       - `local`: the file is provided in the package's directory, or in a subdirectory of the package.

       - `http`: the file is downloaded from an HTTP/HTTPS URL.

+      - `http-archive`: the file is extracted from a `.tar.gz` or `.tar` archive downloaded from an HTTP/HTTPS URL.

    - Example: